torrentalle/vscode-perl-moose/README.md

 ## Contributing

-The main grammar is stored in [syntaxes/perl-moose.tmLanguage.json](syntaxes/perl-moose.tmLanguage.json).
+The grammar sources is written in YAML in [src/syntaxes/](src/syntaxes/) folder and converted to textmate JSON format in build phase.
-This file is generated from [src/syntaxes/perl-moose.tmLanguage.yaml](src/syntaxes/perl-moose.tmLanguage.yaml):

 ### Building